TF-DWGNet: A Directed Weighted Graph Neural Network with Tensor Fusion for Multi-Omics Cancer Subtype Classification: Introduction

-Classical machine learning and deep learning approaches, such as Random Forest (RF) \cite{breiman2001random}, eXtreme Gradient Boosting (XGBoost) \cite{chen2016xgboost}, and deep feedforward networks (DFNs) \cite{Lecun2015, goodfellow2016deep}, have been widely applied to omics data analysis.
-However, they often assume Euclidean data structures and struggle with omics data due to limited sample sizes, high dimensionality, and lack of natural interpretability \cite{ayman2023review, zaghlool2022review}.
-Geometric deep learning, especially graph neural networks (GNNs), offers a principled framework for modeling non-Euclidean data structures such as biological networks \cite{bronstein2017geometric, zhang2020deep}.
-GNNs learn node representations by aggregating information from local graph neighborhoods, capturing local and global dependencies \cite{wu2020comprehensive, zhou2020graph}.
-Models such as graph convolutional networks (GCNs) \cite{kipf2017semi}, graph attention networks (GATs) \cite{petar2018graph}, graph isomorphism networks (GINs) \cite{xu2019powerful}, and GraphSAGE \cite{hamilton2017inductive} have substantially enhanced the representational capacity and scalability of GNNs.
-These models increasingly succeed in biomedical domains such as drug discovery and disease classification \cite{zhang2021graph, johnson2024graph}.
-GNNs enable topological modeling in multi-omics analysis by treating biological components as nodes and their interactions as edges.
-Multimodal fusion methods such as the encoder-decoder architectures, attention mechanisms, and tensor factorization have also been explored to address modality heterogeneity \cite{zhao2024deep, waqas2024multimodal}.
-Among these, tensor-based approaches are particularly effective for modeling higher-order modality interactions due to their ability to represent multi-way relationships compactly.
-While these techniques have demonstrated promise, they fail to fully leverage multi-omics complexity.
+Classical learning approaches such as Random Forest (RF) \cite{breiman2001random}, eXtreme Gradient Boosting (XGBoost) \cite{chen2016xgboost}, and deep feedforward networks (DFNs) \cite{Lecun2015, goodfellow2016deep}, have been widely applied to omics data, but their Euclidean assumptions make it difficult to capture relational structures, handle severe feature dimensionality, or provide task-relevant interpretability \cite{ayman2023review, zaghlool2022review}.
+Geometric deep learning, particularly graph neural networks (GNNs), provides a principled solution by modeling non-Euclidean structures such as biological networks \cite{bronstein2017geometric, zhang2020deep}.
+GNNs learn node representations by aggregating information from graph neighborhoods \cite{wu2020comprehensive, zhou2020graph}, and architectures such as graph convolutional networks (GCNs) \cite{kipf2017semi}, graph attention networks (GATs) \cite{petar2018graph}, graph isomorphism networks (GINs) \cite{xu2019powerful}, and GraphSAGE \cite{hamilton2017inductive} have demonstrated strong performance in biomedical tasks \cite{zhang2021graph, johnson2024graph}.
+Meanwhile, multimodal fusion strategies, such as encoder-decoder designs, attention-based methods, and tensor-based models, aim to address heterogeneity across modalities \cite{waqas2024multimodal, zhao2024deep}, although many do not fully capture higher-order interactions.

-Existing GNN-based approaches for multi-omics integration exhibit three key limitations: (1) \textbf{Suboptimal Graph Construction}: Current methods typically construct graphs based on prior biological knowledge or simple correlation metrics (e.g., correlation, cosine similarity), resulting in undirected and unweighted networks that overlook task-specific directionality and varying strength of biological interactions, both crucial for capturing true biological relationships in cancer subtyping.
-(2) \textbf{Incomplete Multi-Omics Integration}: Integration strategies are often limited to basic concatenation or pairwise modeling, failing to capture higher-order relationships (e.g., trimodal interactions) that may reveal synergistic or compensatory mechanisms among omics modalities.
-(3) \textbf{Limited Model Interpretability}: Most interpretation methods rely on post hoc analyses such as feature ablation or attention weights, which are computationally intensive and may not reliably reflect true biological importance during model decisions.